 Self-employed?
 You might also need:

-- Signed accounts for the last three years
+- Signed accounts for the last two years

-- SA302 forms and corresponding tax year overviews for the last three years
+- SA302 forms and corresponding tax year overviews for the last two years

 Don’t forget about your credit score!